cfu288/gpt3-medical-bias/README.md

-# Exploring Implicit Bias in `gpt-3.5-turbo-0613` When Generating Healthcare History Note Completions
+# Exploring Implicit Bias in `gpt-3.5-Turbo-0613` When Generating Medical History Note Completions

 We ask GPT to generate medical histories given only a patient's name and age.
 Does GPT give different responses if we use names more commonly used by one race vs another?